ecorreialourenco/memory-game/README.md

 1. Clone the repository
 2. Run `npm install` to install the dependencies
-3. Run `npm start` to start the development server
+3. Run `npm run dev` to start the development server

 ## Testing

-- Run `npm test` to test the application
+- Run `npm run test` to test the application
-- Run `npm test:coverage` to check the test coverage
+- Run `npm run test:coverage` to check the test coverage

 ## Technologies Used